nrs-org/novelslop/content/vol_01/chap_09.typ

   _"Oh, so that's why..."_

-  Without any hesitation, the easygoing girl replied,
+  Without any hesitation, the girl replied,

   "Okay, I will try to."

-  The girl gave Mona her contacts and thanked her before leaving, while Mona remained baffled.
+  The girl gave Mona her contacts and thanked her before leaving, while Mona remained bewildered.

   _"Rumors... sure spread pretty fast."_

   It was the second day of high school for Mona, but she already felt like things had gotten out of hand.
-On her first day, she arrived home at 6 PM, because of the "after-school meal" with Mikoto and Uta.
-Without any energy remaining, the girl could only eat dinner half-heartedly before going straight to bed.
+She recalled her first day, when she arrived home at 6 PM after the "after-school meal" with Mikoto and Uta.
+Without any remaining energy for the day, the girl could only eat dinner half-heartedly before going straight to bed.
+It was fortunate enough that there was no homework on that day, either.

   Her sleep lasted an astonishing 10 hours, partly due to her not having a complete sleep the night before.
 Though, for a girl who had used to all sorts